Admission to the Humanities PhD Program is exclusively for the fall semester of each academic year.

 - Official transcripts of all undergraduate- and graduate-level work

-- Graduate Record Examination (GRE) General Test scores.
+- Graduate Record Examination (GRE) General Test scores are optional.
 The Humanities Graduate Admissions Committee will do a holistic review of all the application material in order to make a final decision.
-(This requirement is waived for the 2022-2023 cycle.)

 - Three letters of recommendation from former professors or colleagues attesting to capability for doctoral-level work